midknightmare666/twitter-bot/README.md

 # twitter-bot
 using Cheerio (:

-it assumed you know how to create a Discord Bot
+Create a Discord Bot if you want to run it!

 Prefix: !